Coral Glades High School

 Coral Glades High School is a public high school in Coral Springs, Florida, United States.
 Founded in 2004, it is part of the Broward School District.
 It educates students in grades 9 through 12.

 Academics

 The school's core academics include math, social studies, science, and English.

 Advanced Placement classes are offered each year including the AP Capstone Program.
 Students also can receive the AICE Cambridge Diploma.

+Activities

+Coral Glades offers after-school sports teams.
+For the 2025–2026 school year, they will offer bowling, swimming, golf, cross country, volleyball, cheerleading, football, basketball, soccer, baseball, softball, track and field, lacross, flag football and tennis.

 Demographics

-As of the 2024-25 school year, the total student enrollment was 2,860.
+As of the 2024–25 school year, the total student enrollment was 2,860.
 The ethnic makeup of the school was 50.2% White, 40.7% Black, 37.1% Hispanic, 4.4% multiracial, 4.0% Asian, 0.4% Native American or Native Alaskan, and 0.3% Pacific Islander.